ARgorithm/toolkit/docs/docs/server.md

 ARgorithm has a common server endpoint where the community can create and contribute their own ARgorithms.
-This is by default the endpoint for the Toolkit command line.
+This is by default the endpoint for the toolkit command line.
 But in case , a programmer wants to setup a local server for testing purposes or wants to setup a specific server for their class or organisation.
 The following steps are to be followed.